syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/CommonDocmentnot/How-to-access-a-particular-group.md

 ---
 layout: post
 title: Access a particular group in WinForms GridGroupingControl | Syncfusion
-description: Learn here all about how to access a particular group and the records categorized under it of Syncfusion Windows Forms GridGroupingControl control and more.
+description: Learn here all about how to access a particular group and the records categorized under it of Syncfusion Windows Forms GridGroupingControl and more.
 platform: windowsforms
 control: GridGrouping
 documentation: ug